oVirt/ovirt-engine-metrics/roles/oVirt.metrics-store-setup/README.md

 ## oVirt.metrics-store-setup

-This role runs dependent metrics store setup roles, Roles list is located in the meta directory.
+This role runs dependent post metrics store setup roles, Roles list is located in the meta directory.

 It is run as part of the `Configure Metrics`.